 5. Mt Lemmon Scenic Byway

 - Location: Tucson

 - Address: From Tanque Verde Rd. take Catalina Highway up 30 miles to the town of Summerhaven.

 - Highlight: Incredible diversity of scenery in just 30 minutes

 - More info on Mt Lemmon

 At an altitude of 8000 feet, the “Sky Island” of Mt.
 Lemmon is a very popular summer destination for desert dwellers.
-Lots of pretty pine trails to enjoy far away from the desert heat.
+Up this high, there are lots of pretty pine trails to enjoy far away from the desert heat.
 You will find a scenic chairlift ride and restaurants where you can dine outdoors without overheating.
 But that’s not all.
 Come autumn, Mt Lemmon is a leaf peeper’s dream.
 And, come winter, you can ski at one of the only resorts in the state.
-The 8000+ altitude lends to a rare 4 season climate, providing relief and fun to desert dwellers throughout the year.
+The 8000+ altitude lends to a rare 4 season climate, providing both relief and fun to desert dwellers throughout the year.

 Check out the diversity of scenery, all within a 30 minute drive!

 6. Saguaro Lake

 - Location: About 40 miles northeast of the Phoenix area